 @ The Merwinsville Hotel Restoration

-The Merwinsville Hotel Restoration has an extensive "portfolio" (for want of a better term) of historic local pictures taken in the late 1800's by the local photographer, Clarence Evans.
-They're originally off glass plates, and the MHO had copies made and put in an album and on display.
-We will be featuring them on the site, shortly.
+The Merwinsville Hotel Restoration has an extensive "portfolio" of historic local pictures taken in the late 1800's by the local photographer, Clarence Evans.
+We even have Evans’ large format camera on display.
+Prints of Evans’ work were created from glass plates, and the Hotel had copies made and put in albums and on display.
+The original glass plates are housed at the Gaylordsville Historical Society.

 Clarence Evans was a local itinerant cameraman and an important historian documenting everyday life in the Gaylordsville area between the 1880s and 1918, including early pictures of the Bull's Bridge power plant.
 Evans was an "old school" photographer in that he learned to take pictures at an early age with a glass plate camera and attended school to not only learn how to take pictures but how to develop and print plates.